freenas/freenas-docs/userguide/services.rst

 :numref:`Figure %s <config_ddns_fig>`
 shows the DDNS configuration screen and
 :numref:`Table %s <ddns_config_opts_tab>`
 summarizes the configuration options.
-The values to enter will be provided by the DDNS provider.
+The values for these fields are provided by the DDNS provider.
 After configuring DDNS, remember to start the DDNS service in
 :menuselection:`Services --> Control Services`.